BlackMetalz/blackmetalz.github.io/content/k8s-networking-p2.md

 # CNI

 ### What is CNI:
-- Is a framework for configuring network interfaces in Linux container , providing connectivity and ensure network isolation.
+- Is a framework for configuring network interfaces in Linux containers, providing connectivity, and ensuring network isolation.
-- CNI Plugin standarize and simplify Kubernetes networking.
+- CNI Plugin standardizes and simplifies Kubernetes networking.

 ### How CNI Works:
-- CNI works by invoke network plugin that handle network configuration for containers.
-When a container is created, the container runtime call the CNI plugin to setup the container network interface
+- CNI works by invoking a network plugin that handles network configuration for containers.
+When a container is created, the container runtime calls the CNI plugin to set the container network interface.
 - Works in K8S:
 ```
 Kube API --> Kubelet --> Container Runtime --> create container, network namespace